Welcome to St. Martin de Porres House

 Tuesdays – 8 am Morning Prayer

-Sundays in Lent (March 9 -April 13) – 7pm Sung Compline (night prayer) at St. Francis of Assisi Church – Tea, cookies, and fellowship to follow at St. Martin de Porres.
+Sundays in Lent – 7 pm Sung Compline – Tea, cookies, and fellowship to follow at St. Martin de Porres.

 Culture